mugishalinux/bank-licensing-compliance-system/DESIGN.md

 The person checking an application should not be the same person making the final decision.

 Admins were also separated from approval decisions.
-This keeps system management separate from business decisions.
+This keeps system management separate from licensing decisions.

+All permission checks are enforced in the backend.
+Even if a user bypasses the frontend and calls the API directly, unauthorized actions are still rejected.

 ---